ewhicher/boomer/content/collections/pages/innovation-generator.md

         text: 'What this is:'
       -
         type: text
-        text: ' The grid helps you identify the best routes to engage each Gen Z  Mindset with volunteering, donating, fundraising or campaigning. '
+        text: ' The grid helps you identify the best routes to engage each boomer Women Personas with volunteering, campaigning, regular giving and through Legacy & Wills. '
   -
     type: paragraph
     content: